 Celebration of Life Memorial Service

 In recognition of National Hospice and Palliative Care Month, Las Vegas Solari Hospice Care will host its annual "Celebration of Life" service from 1 to 3 p.m. on Sunday, Nov.
-9, at the Garden Theater of the Springs Preserve, 333 S. Valley View Blvd., Las Vegas, was the backdrop for Las Vegas Solari Hospice Care's Annual "Celebration of Life" ceremony held on Sunday, Nov.
-4, 2012.
-The non-denominational memorial service included comments from Las Vegas Solari Hospice Care administrators and staff, words of inspiration, a message of comfort, special music and the reading of patients' names.
-Family members also had an opportunity to come forward and say a few words.
-At the conclusion of the service, refreshments were provided.
-The event is held once a year in November and is open to the community.
+9, at the Garden Theater of the Springs Preserve, 333 S. Valley View Blvd., Las Vegas.
+This event honors the lives of Las Vegas Solari Hospice Care patients who passed away from Sept.
+1, 2013 through Aug.
+31, 2014.
+The non-denominational memorial service includes comments from Las Vegas Solari Hospice Care administrators and staff, words of inspiration, a message of comfort, special music and the reading of patients' names.
+Family members also have an opportunity to come forward and say a few words.
+At the conclusion of the service, refreshments are provided.
+The event is open to the community.
 For more details, click here.

 Chris Kopoew, bereavement counselor, Las Vegas Solari Hospice Care, notes that it’s not good to hide from grief, but to find productive ways to express it.
 He offers the following basic guidelines to help individuals who are mourning.

 • Retell the story of your loved one.

 • Be judicious and selective with your social activities.
 If you don't feel like attending a party or other event, skip it.

 • Set aside time to mourn and don't try to bottle up your feelings.

 • Accept help from family, friends and neighbors.